oracle-livelabs/developer/visual-builder/standalone/create-pub-webapp/spin-up-vb/spin-up-vb.md

 ## Task 1: Create a compartment

 Visual Builder instances use Oracle Cloud Infrastructure (OCI) as underlying infrastructure.
 To connect your Visual Builder instance to OCI resources, you need a dedicated compartment.
-While you can use the `root` compartment for your Visual Builder, it's recommended that you create a dedicated compartment to better organize and isolate your Visual Builder resources.
+While you can use the `root` compartment for your Visual Builder instance, it's recommended that you create a dedicated compartment to better organize and isolate your Visual Builder resources.

 1. On the Oracle Cloud Get Started page, click the menu ![Menu icon](images/hamburger.png) in the upper left corner.